When Is the Best Time

 Summer visitor quote: ‘We visited on one of the hotter days in August.
 It was 100°F that day.
 We took plenty of water and heeded all warnings.
 We did a nice driving tour and avoided hiking because of the heat.
 It was hot, but we had a great time!’

-July is the hottest month of the year in Joshua Tree National Park.
-If you visit during this time, expect intense heat throughout the day.
-With an average daily maximum of 39°C/102°F, you must bring plenty of water with you – not only to last the entire trip, but also in case of emergencies.
+July is scorching, the hottest month of the year in Joshua Tree National Park.
+If you visit during this time, expect intense heat throughout the day with little relief, even at night.
+With an average daily maximum of 104°F (40°C), you must bring plenty of water and drink at least four liters of water per day per person.

 - Visitation/Crowds: Moderate